codex-storage/codex-storage-proofs-circuits/workflow/README.md

     $ snarkjs groth16 setup proof_main.r1cs ../../ceremony/powersOfTau28_hez_final_21.ptau proof_main_0000.zkey
     $ snarkjs zkey contribute proof_main_0000.zkey proof_main_0001.zkey --name="1st Contributor Name"

+NOTE: with large circuits, javascript can run out of heap.
+You can increase the heap limit with:

+    $ NODE_OPTIONS="--max-old-space-size=8192" snarkjs groth16 setup <...>

 You can add more contributors here if you want.